5 BREATHTAKING ACTIVITIES AT CRATER LAKE

 All cyclists are required to obey traffic rules according to automobiles, which include speed limits.
 Bicycle helmets are required, as you will face many hazards, among which are high speeds, downhill slopes, rocks, animals, and heavy traffic.
 Only cyclists who are experienced with driving around auto traffic should consider taking the Rim Drive.

-The park roads seldomly have shoulders, so be sure to use caution around narrow areas and blind curves.
+The park roads seldom have shoulders, so be sure to use caution around narrow areas and blind curves.
 Wear bright, highly visible cycling clothing to help be seen by drivers.
 Be aware that bicycles are not permitted on park trails.
 Roads that are closed to cars are also closed to bicycles.

 If you wish to go mountain biking, stop by Greyback Drive, which provides eight miles of unpaved, one way road to ride dedicated to mountain biking.